 Examples of Power Only Loads

-Container Transport: For international shipping, containers often need to be transported to ports.
+- Container Transport: For international shipping, containers often need to be transported to ports.
 A Power Only load would involve a truck that provides the driving power to move the container, but the container itself is provided by the shipping company.
+Power-only also commonly covers dry vans, flatbeds/open-deck and reefers in addition to the examples listed.
+Time-critical perishables (e.g., produce, some pharmaceuticals) are often a poor fit for power-only because timing windows are tight; pre-staged trailers can miss temperature/expiry constraints.
+Oversize and hazardous cargo under power-only requires specially licensed and trained drivers.

 Why Use Power Only Loads?